 We took Lindsey on a walk around Hannover to explore new sights.
 We saw this church covered with beautiful fall ivy.

-All dressed up for our big night at the Opera.
-We went to see Peter Grimes.
 DON'T ever go see it.
 It was the most bleak, depressing, story and music ever!
 We left at intermission.

 "The Girls" went to the "Masch See" (manmade lake in the center of the city) and went paddleboating.
 Our legs got a good workout!